mietzen/AKS-ArgoCD-tutorial/README.md

 ## Delete all

-If you are finished testing, you can delete the cluster and local configuration executing the following code.
+If you are finished testing, we can delete the cluster and local configuration executing the following code.

 Remove user, cluster and context from `kubectl` config: